 The two things you need to care about are length and width.
 A shorter thicker wire will usually have lower impedance, to carry more current easily and effectively.
 This thickness is measured by a gauge number, a smaller number indicates a thicker wire.
 Generally, it is considered that thicker gauge wires have better performance.

 24 gauge speaker wires are good enough for most people, but if you are a devoted listener, you’ll notice the difference with a thicker gauge wire.
-With all that said, let’s have a look at the best speaker wires in 2020.
+With all that said, let’s have a look at the best speaker wires.

 There are most likely three types of people reading this article.
 The first person is an audio enthusiast, who doesn’t mind spending money on expensive equipment.
 The second person doesn’t care at all and is probably looking for the cheapest decent wire that will get the job done.
 The third person wants to find the perfect middle ground.